dhruvchhabra29/PixelScout/README.md

 ### Milestone 1 – Planning & Setup (current)

-- Decide project idea: **image search gallery (PixelScout)**
+- Decide project idea: **Recipe Finder (PixelScout)**
-- Choose public API: **Unsplash Search Photos endpoint**
+- Choose public API: **TheMealDB free recipe API**
 - Create GitHub repository and initial project structure
 - Add this `README.md` describing:
   - Project purpose
-  - API details
+  - API being used
   - Planned features
   - Technologies and setup

 ### Milestone 2 – API Integration

-- Implement `fetch` requests to the Unsplash Search Photos endpoint
+- Use `fetch` to call TheMealDB search endpoint (`search.php?s=`) to search recipes by name
-- Display search results as image cards in a responsive grid layout
+- Display search results as recipe cards in a responsive grid
 - Show loading state while fetching data
-- Handle basic API errors (network issues, rate limit, empty results)
+- Handle API errors (network issues or no results)
-- Ensure layout works well on mobile, tablet, and desktop screens
+- Ensure layout is responsive on mobile, tablet, and desktop

 ### Milestone 3 – Core Interactivity (Array HOFs)

-Implement at least three of the following features using array higher‑order functions (HOFs) like `map`, `filter`, `sort`, and `find` (no `for`/`while` loops):
+Implement at least three of the following features using array higher‑order functions such as `map`, `filter`, `sort`, and `find` (no `for`/`while` loops):

 - **Search**:
-  - Search photos by keyword and update the gallery dynamically
+  - Search recipes by name (e.g., “pasta”, “chicken”) and update the gallery dynamically

 - **Filtering** (`filter`):
-  - Filter by orientation (landscape, portrait, squarish)
+  - Filter recipes by **category** (e.g., Beef, Chicken, Dessert)
-  - Filter by color (e.g., black_and_white, blue, green)
+  - Filter recipes by **area/cuisine** (e.g., Italian, Indian, Mexican)

 - **Sorting** (`sort`):
-  - Sort by likes (ascending/descending)
+  - Sort recipes alphabetically by name (A–Z / Z–A)
-  - Sort by date (latest vs. older) using available metadata
+  - Sort recipes by area (group cuisines together, A–Z / Z–A)

 - **Button Interactions**:
-  - “View more” button to open full photo or Unsplash details page
+  - “View Recipe” button to open the full recipe page on TheMealDB
-  - “Favorite” button to save selected images to a favorites list (using `localStorage`)
+  - Later enhancement: “Favorite” button to save recipes to a favorites list (using `localStorage`)

 - **Dark / Light Mode**:
-  - Theme toggle button
+  - Theme toggle button to switch between dark and light themes
   - Persist user preference in `localStorage`

 All search, filter, and sort logic will be implemented using array higher‑order functions instead of traditional loops.

 ### Milestone 4 – Documentation & Deployment

-- Refactor and clean up JavaScript and CSS for readability
+- Refactor and clean up JavaScript and CSS
-- Organize code into smaller, reusable modules/functions
+- Break logic into smaller, reusable functions/modules
 - Add final screenshots and detailed usage instructions to the README
 - Deploy the app (Netlify, Vercel, or GitHub Pages)
-- Verify responsiveness and fix any remaining UI issues
+- Verify responsiveness and fix any remaining UI or UX issues

 ---

 ## 🛠️ Technologies

 - **HTML5** – structure and markup
-- **CSS3** (optionally Tailwind CSS or Bootstrap) – styling and layout
+- **CSS3** (optionally Tailwind CSS / Bootstrap) – styling and layout
 - **Vanilla JavaScript (ES6+)** – application logic and interactivity
-- **Fetch API** – network requests to Unsplash
+- **Fetch API** – HTTP requests to TheMealDB
-- **Git & GitHub** – version control and hosting
+- **Git & GitHub** – version control and repository hosting
 - **Netlify / Vercel / GitHub Pages** – planned deployment platforms

 ---